AbhilashKotha/portfolio/README.md

 # Portfolio Website

 **Purpose:** I want to build a website that has all the information a recruiter wants to see about me (even more than they want to see).
-At the same time, I want the website to be responsive, modern-looking, and light weight.
+At the same time, I want the website to be responsive, modern-looking, and lightweight.

 ## Here are some important links: